matplotlib/matplotlib/doc/devel/conduct/code_of_conduct.rst

 advice, in confidence.

-You can report issues to the Matplotlib Code of Conduct committee, at Matplotlib@numfocus.org.
+You can report issues to the Matplotlib Code of Conduct committee, at matplotlib@numfocus.org.
 Currently, the committee consists of:

-- Stefan van der Walt
-- Melissa Weber Mendonça
+- Thomas Caswell
-- Anirudh Subramanian
+- Hannah Aizenman

 If your report involves any members of the committee, or if they feel they have a conflict of interest in handling it, then they will recuse themselves from